Purpose

 Files Submitted Through Blackboard

-- One File Submissions If your submission is one-and-only-one file,
+- If your submission is one-and-only-one file,

 for example a pdf or image file, just upload that file directly.